 Finally, a recently raised relevant question is whether the KDPI may be universally applied in allocating marginal kidneys or whether it is UNOS specific.
 A recent study from Ruggenenti et al[91] documented the allocation and good graft survival of 37 renal transplants with donors with a KDPI between 96% and 100% after a pre-transplant biopsy.
 These kidneys should have been discarded according to the UNOS criteria[92].
 Similar findings have come from a previous study by Ekser et al[93].
 The 5-year graft survival was 91%, and the mean KDPI was 97%.
 More than 80% of these kidneys should have been discarded according to the UNOS[94].

-The question of UNOS specificity of the KDPI is examined in a recent study by Ruggenenti et al[95].
-According to the author, the difference in ethnicity may only partially explain the different results and the different discard rates of UNOS and several European studies[96].
-The author highlights the usefulness of pre-transplant biopsy for kidneys of donors with a very high KDPI.
+The question of UNOS specificity of the KDPI was examined in a recent study by Ruggenenti et al[95].
+According to the authors, the difference in ethnicity may only partially explain the different results and the different discard rates of UNOS and several European studies[96].
+The authors highlight the usefulness of pre-transplant biopsy for kidneys of donors with a very high KDPI.

 In conclusion, the KDRI/KDPI represents an easy scoring system that could facilitate the decision to discard organs or allocate them in the best way.
-According to several studies, the KDPI may also be applicable to European patients, even though this point is to date debated.
+According to several studies, the KDPI may also be applicable to European patients, even though this point remains debatable.

-Based on the KDPI, the UNOS is implementing new allocation systems such as “longevity matching”.
-Each candidate willing to participate in the “longevity matching” will receive an “estimated post-transplant survival score” (EPTS) and will receive a graft according to the matching KDPI/EPTS.
+Based on the KDPI, UNOS is implementing new allocation systems such as “longevity matching”.
+Each candidate willing to participate in the “longevity matching” will receive an “estimated post-transplant survival score” and will receive a graft according to the matching KDPI/estimated post-transplant survival score.
 The allocation of kidneys with the highest KDPI is debated.
 Often, these kidneys are discarded[97], but the use of pre-transplant biopsy may allow allocation of many of these kidneys, thus reducing the discard rate[98].

 MACHINE PERFUSION AND PERFUSATE BIOMARKERS

-Hypothermic machine perfusion is increasingly used in deceased donor kidney transplantation, but the question still remains on how efficient are MP in assessing the quality of an organ?
+Hypothermic machine perfusion is increasingly used in deceased donor kidney transplantation, but the question still remains, how efficient are MP in assessing the quality of an organ?

 One study evaluating the reasons for discarding 12536 ECD kidneys found that 15% of perfused kidneys were discarded partly based on high renovascular resistance (RR)[99].
-In a prospective study by Jochmans et al[100] RR values of 302 MP kidneys were evaluated.
+In a prospective study by Jochmans et al[100], RR values of 302 MP kidneys were evaluated.
 The study conclusions were that RR as a standalone quality assessment tool cannot be used to predict the graft outcomes.

 More recently, Parikh et al[101] in a prospective observational cohort study examined the association between pump parameters and graft outcomes.
-They found an association between 1 h perfusate flow and DGF but with a border line value.
+They found an association between 1 h perfusate flow and DGF, but with a border line value.

-In conclusion, according the currently available data, there is a weak correlation between perfusion parameters and graft outcomes and additional studies are needed.
+In conclusion, according to the currently available data, there is a weak correlation between perfusion parameters and graft outcomes, and additional studies are needed.

 FUTURE PERSPECTIVES AND EMERGING TECHNOLOGIES

 All the scoring systems, either histological or clinical, need to be improved with the help of new tools.
-Indeed, several cited studies advocate for newest approach in the evaluation of donor kidneys.
+Indeed, several cited studies advocate for the newest approach in the evaluation of donor kidneys.
 Nickeleit[16] stated that new consensus guidelines remain to be defined on zero-time biopsies.
-Mueller et al[25] highlighting the confounding variables, advocate for the use of omic technologies in the evaluation of kidney biopsies.
+Mueller et al[25], highlighting the confounding variables, advocate for the use of omic technologies in the evaluation of kidney biopsies.
 This point is also highlighted by the Banff Pre-Implantation Biopsy Working Group[56].
 The usefulness of biomarkers in the evaluation of donor kidneys has also been highlighted by another recent study[90].

-There are a number of emerging technologies to examine an organ at molecular level ranging from proteomics to metabolomics to transcription studies.
+There are a number of emerging technologies to examine an organ at the molecular level, ranging from proteomics to metabolomics to transcription studies.